hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

 --------------------------------------------------------------------------------

-The `torchrec <https://pytorch.org/torchrec/>`_ is a PyTorch domain library for common sparsity and parallelism primitives needed for large-scale recomender systems.
+The `torchrec <https://pytorch.org/torchrec/>`_ is a PyTorch domain library for common sparsity and parallelism primitives needed for large-scale recommender systems.

 * torchrec does not implement its own kernels.
 ROCm support is enabled by linking against ROCm libraries.